cosmos/testnets/README.md

 ### v7-Theta Upgrade testnet

 This testnet targets validators who want to test their uprade readiness with Theta before mainnet launch.
-It mirrors the state of mainnet before the Theta testnet with modifications to enable liveness and with convenient parameters to simulate a governance permissioned software upgrade.
+It mirrors the state of mainnet before with modifications to an exported genesis to enable liveness and with convenient parameters to simulate a governance permissioned software upgrade.

 - **Launch date**: 2022-03-10
 - **Chain-ID**: `theta-testnet-001`